3 tips to help your employees deal with conflict

 When trying to manage a conflict turn leadership coach Lori Dernavich’s model, based around three simple ABC’s for providing feedback.

 - A = Aiming for, hoping for, wanting for the person.
 This is short and positive.
-The reason why you start with a short, positive, Aim is to convey empathy, to show you care, and to lessen the chances of the receiver becoming defensive.
+The reason why you start with a short, positive Aim is to convey empathy, to show you care, and to lessen the chances of the receiver becoming defensive.

 - B = Behaviors you observed in/from the other person.
 These are fact-based, omitting assumptions, feelings, or judgment.
 It’s merely what you observed happen.
 A good way to tell if you are stating facts is the “videotape test”: can what you describe be captured by a video camera?
 I.e. “You walked out of the meeting” passes the test and it is a fact; whereas “you’re crazy” doesn’t pass the test and is a judgment.